IndieSpace Hell’s Kitchen

 With IndieSpace Hell’s Kitchen, we are trying something different.

 This project is also part of a larger shift in how arts and culture can be included in new development.
 We believe cultural space should be built into the future of New York City from the beginning, not added as an afterthought once artists have already been displaced.
+People want culturally rich neighborhoods, not just housing or places to sleep.

 Building Something Larger Than One Space